Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 ***Jack Tisdale***

-Thurrsto was… interesting.
+Thurrsto was... interesting.
 Jack had grown up around Gaoians of course, but Thurrsto was about the biggest he’d ever got to know up close.

 He wasn’t necessarily tall—in fact, Jack was slightly taller than him—but he was broad-shouldered and stocky enough that he out-hulked most anyone, Gaoian or human.
 As with most ETs however he simply wasn’t *built* the way an ape was.
 For all Thurrsto’s impressive strength, and it *was* impressive even in human terms, Jack got the distinct impression that a good, solid tackle to his ribs might give him a surprising amount of hurt.

-But then again…claws.
+But then again... claws.
 And he could do things a human couldn’t, like smell his patient and make a diagnosis before they’d even staggered down the hall and into his care.

 "You smell like you had fun!"
 The enormous Gaoian chittered in a deep, rumbling tone, then sniffed again and flicked an ear. "...Up to a point."